VediYD/nebulous-reward/README.md

 # nebulous-reward
-This repo intents to have a collection of solutions for environments defined in python's gym library using reinforcement learning.
+This repo intends to have a collection of solutions for environments defined in python's gym library using reinforcement learning.